nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 happen to get a synchronization error, you'll have to troubleshoot in the shell which is out of scope for this guide.

-If you followed the instructions in this section because your pull request originally couldn't be merged, you should now be able to update your pull request via the GitHub web site.
+Pull requests work from branch to branch, so your existing pull request on the GitHub web site should have updated as soon as you synchronized.
 Click the gear icon in GitHub for Windows and choose "view on github".
-You should see a button that allows you to update the existing pull request and it should be much more easily merged by the project maintainers.
+You should be able to find your existing pull request on the original project repo, and it should now be much more easily merged by the project maintainers.

+If you want to keep working on your new feature while you wait for the pull request to be accepted, you can just create a new branch off of the existing modified branch and keep going - you're not required to merge back into master first.